 Toro builds excellent machines; I know because I inherited an old Toro push mower that still runs like you wouldn’t believe.

 So, your Toro lawn mower won’t start?
-A dirty carburetor is the most common cause a Toro lawn mower won’t start.
-Other possible reasons include:
+A dirty carburetor is the most common cause of a Toro lawn mower won’t start.
+Other possible reasons include the following: